THE FIRST WITNESS OF CHRIST’S RESURRECTION￼

 But why would the risen Lord Jesus first appear to Mary Magdalene and not to any of His closest disciples?

-What is so special about Mary Magdalene for the Lord Jesus to choose and honour her to be the first witness of His resurrection?
+What is so special about Mary Magdalene for the Lord Jesus to choose and honor her as the first witness of His resurrection?

-It is certainly wisdom for us to find out!
+It is undoubtedly wisdom for us to find out!

 First, Mary truly loved the Lord and was grateful to the Lord.

 It is interesting to note that before Mary Magdalene met Jesus, she was tormented, oppressed, and possessed by seven demons.
-But the Lord Jesus showed her mercy and cast all the seven evil spirits out of her and restored her soul.
+However, the Lord Jesus showed her mercy, cast all the seven evil spirits out of her, and restored her soul.

-Afterwards, Mary followed the Lord closely and served Him wholeheartedly and passionately, not for miracles as the multitude, but as an expression of her love and gratitude to the Lord (Luke 8:1-3).
-That was why even after the death of the Lord she was still seeking to minister to the Lord.
+Afterward, Mary followed the Lord closely and served Him wholeheartedly and passionately, not for miracles as the multitude, but as an expression of her love and gratitude (Luke 8:1-3).
+That was why even after the death of the Lord, she was still seeking to minister to the Lord.

-Many believers today, unlike Mary, are ungrateful to the Lord for what He has done for them, and rather than ministering to the Lord out of love and gratitude, they murmur and complain about their needs not yet met.
+Some believers today are ungrateful to the Lord for what He has done for them, and rather than ministering to the Lord out of love and gratitude, they murmur and complain about their needs not yet met.

-Many today are seeking and serving the Lord only for their selfish interests or personal gains.
+Today, many seek and serve the Lord only for their selfish interests or personal gains.
 God is not bound to reveal Himself to us if we don’t seek Him with the whole of our hearts.